 Should I declaw my cat?

-The Animal Antics Retail Stores at the Wisconsin and Ozaukee Humane Society carry products that can help, too.
-In addition to several styles of scratching posts, we also carry Sticky Paws™ two-sided adhesive tape, Ssscat™ deterrent spray, nail trimmers and Comfort Zone™ pheromone products.
+The Animal Antics Retail Stores at the Wisconsin Humane Society carries products that can help, too.
+In addition to several styles of scratching posts, we also carry Ssscat™ deterrent spray, Soft Claws™, nail trimmers and Comfort Zone™ pheromone products.

 The Wisconsin Humane Society offers Cat Behavior Seminars on a monthly basis.
 Please visit our calendar of classes for the seminar schedule.